 Independently run since 1797, Johnstons of Elgin makes beautiful knitwear, clothing and accessories from luxurious wools.
 The company is synonymous with unique heritage, craft and style; yet, it continues to lead the way in technical innovation, using state-of-the-art techniques and tools to create timeless products for the world’s leading luxury fashion brands.

-With increasing pressure on companies to curb carbon emissions together with spiralling energy costs, Johnstons of Elgin was keen to analyse its energy usage across the main business units of dyes, weaving, logistics, finishing and yarns.
-At the time it was very difficult to differentiate across the company the exact costs associated with each of these utilities and energy costs.
+In 2011, with increasing pressure on companies to curb carbon emissions, together with spiralling energy costs, Johnstons of Elgin wanted to analyse its energy usage across the main business units of dyes, weaving, logistics, finishing and yarns.
+At the time, it was very difficult to differentiate across the company the exact costs associated with each of these utilities and energy costs.